What Is the Kroger Prescription Plan Savings Club?

-If you buy medications regularly, the Kroger prescription plan — which is called the Kroger Rx Savings Club — may help you save.
+If you buy medications regularly, the Kroger Rx plan — which is called the Kroger Rx Savings Club — may help you save.
 This fee-based plan gives you access to discounted prescriptions, making it easier to keep healthcare costs in check.

-How Does the Kroger Prescription Plan Work?
+How Does the Kroger Prescription Club Work?

 The Kroger Rx Savings Club is a fee-based members club.
 You pay membership dues once per year and receive discounts on covered medications.

 Once you're enrolled in the club, you'll get a digital membership card immediately.
 Simply present this card to access discounted prices.
 Kroger will also mail a physical card to your address.

 Where Can I Use the Kroger Prescription Discount?

 The Rx Savings Club card is accepted at any of the 2,000+ pharmacies in the Kroger Co. family.
 Some of your options include pharmacies at grocery stores such as:

 - City Market

 Keep in mind that Kroger Co. pharmacies in Washington don't participate in the Kroger prescription club, so you can't use the discount anywhere in the state.
 Pharmacies may not be available in all areas; you can find participating locations in the Kroger pharmacy directory.

 Kroger Rx Savings Club Benefits